lauslim12/lauslim12/README.md

   - 📃 Database Developer
   - 📏 Currently making a full stack website!

-If there is no links in the project, it means that the project is closed source.
+If there is no link in the project, it means that the project is closed source.
 If you are interested, don't hesitate to send me a message ✉️!

 Note: I probably have many more projects, but I think I forgot about them 😂!